 Compliance Stage

-This notice gives them 7 clear days, excluding Sundays and bank holidays, to make payment in full to prevent the attendance of an Enforcement Agent (EA) to seize goods.
+With effect from 1st May 2026, this notice gives them 14 clear days, excluding Sundays and bank holidays, to make payment in full to prevent the attendance of an Enforcement Agent (EA) to seize goods.

 Enforcement Stage 1

-If the debtor fails to make contact with the HCEO or requests to pay by instalments during the Compliance Stage, an EA will attend their premises to take control of goods.
+If the debtor fails to make contact with the HCEO during the Compliance Stage, an EA will attend their premises to take control of goods.

 If, when the EA attends, the debtor pays in full immediately or agrees to an acceptable instalment arrangement, then the matter ends there.